All Episodes

 Now, we know that that's ridiculous.

-How do we politically get past their retort to all of this that we can take care of all of these people?
+How do we politically get past their retort to all of this, that we can take care of all of these people?

-Is it a pro that it only exists because we're not taxing the rich.
+That it only exists because we're not taxing the rich.

 How do you answer that?

-It's actually morally uh disgusting.
+It's actually morally disgusting.

 It's actually profoundly wicked.

-There's nothing kindly about it.
+There's nothing kindly about that.

 That's what they think.

-So that you know that we could pay for it if the rich people just gave up a little bit of their millions.
+You know, that we could pay for it if the rich people just gave up a little bit of their millions.

 But you know what?